 I love the appliqued lace on these elegant, but shorter length dresses.
-These are all actually midi length.
 If you click through the links on any of the dresses I’m showing you’re likely to find that they come in other colors as well.

 These three dresses have a little more sparkle.
 Three-quarter length sleeves are usually a safe and elegant option for most women.
 But really, more of us than we think can wear short sleeves or even go sleeveless.
 So don’t rule those dresses out until you try them.